 Richmonders, get excited: Secret Sandwich Society, a spot known for quality sandwiches, salads and starters, is opening the doors of its first Richmond (and Virginia) location within the next few days, and this new restaurant is one that you’ll definitely want to have on your radar.

-The soon-to-be open location at 501 East Grace Street is the second Secret Sandwich Society location in the United States, the first opened in Fayetteville, WV in 2010.
-We were lucky to get a sneak peek of the new spot last week where we had the chance to enjoy a few menu items and check out the space.
+soon-to-be now open location at 501 East Grace Street is the second Secret Sandwich Society location in the United States, the first opened in Fayetteville, WV in 2010.

-Speaking of the space, the Richmond location will seat 108 people, with this location being much larger than the original Secret Sandwich Society in Fayetteville.
+The Richmond location seats 108 people, making this location much larger than the original Secret Sandwich Society in Fayetteville.
 With close proximity to The National and other downtown attractions, it will be a great spot to grab a bite to eat before a show or after work with friends.
 The bar will be a focus of the Richmond location with options including beer, wine and craft cocktails, all of which you’ll be able to find on special during the daily happy hour.